KevinFiorentino/solana-movies-tokens/README.md

 ### Initialize Token Mint

-- `anchor test --skip-build --skip-deploy` (only works the first time with the same Program ID)
+- `anchor test --skip-build --skip-deploy` (Only works in Devnet and the first time with the same Program ID)